jclabgit/ai_bootcamp/AI_Engineering_Tools.md

 - **AutoML MLOps**: Using AutoML libraries and tools (e.g., local, Apple, AWS Sagemaker) to automate model development and deployment.

 ### 2. Monitoring
-- Continuous monitoring of model performance and data drift to ensure accuracy and reliability.
+- Monitor model performance and data drift to ensure accuracy and reliability.

 ### 3. Logging
 - Comprehensive logging of model predictions, performance metrics, and system events for debugging and analysis.